amoltafet/medcurity/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, navigate to the server folder and run:

+### `node app.js`

+This runs the server in development mode.\

+In a separate shell window, navigate to the server folder and run
 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\